 Master of Arts Program

 The MA is designed to prepare students from diverse backgrounds to become Jewish educators.
-Students design their course of study by choosing one of three areas of concentration: Day School Teaching, Educational Leadership in Synagogues and Communal Settings, or Experiential Education.
-The program accommodates full- and part-time students and distance-learning students.
+Students design their course of study by choosing one of two areas of concentration: Day School Teaching or Educational Leadership in Synagogues and Communal Settings.
+The program accommodates full- and part-time students and online learners.
 All students admitted to the MA program enroll in a core curriculum that provides a solid grounding in Judaica and education.

 The Davidson School accepts and reviews applications for admission and merit fellowships on a rolling basis.
 The priority application and fellowship deadline is March 1 of each year.
 It is in the applicant's best interest to apply as early as possible because space in the class fills up—and funding, though merit-based, is awarded on a first-come, first-served basis.
 Full-time matriculated students are only accepted in the fall.
 For more information about admission deadlines and fellowships, please consult the Admissions page.